Poshlost

-Poshlost or poshlost' (по́шлость) is a Russian word for a particular negative human character trait or man-made thing or idea.
-It has been cited as an example of a so-called untranslatable word, because there is no single exact one-word English equivalent.
-The major flavors of the word are in the wide range: "amorality", "vulgarity", "banality", "tastelessness".
+Poshlost or poshlost' (пошлость) is a pejorative Russian word for amorality, vulgarity, a lack of originality, and/or bad taste.
+It has been cited as an example of a so-called untranslatable word, because there is no exact single-word English equivalent.
 It carries much cultural baggage in Russia and has been discussed at length by various writers.

-It is derived from the adjective póšlyj (пошлый).
+It is derived from the adjective póshlyy (пошлый), which may describe a negative human character trait, a manmade object, or an idea.

 Description

-It has been defined as "petty evil or self-satisfied vulgarity", while Svetlana Boym defines it briefly as "obscenity and bad taste".
+Svetlana Boym defines poshlost as "obscenity and bad taste".
+She says:

-Boym goes on to describe it at more length:

 Poshlost' is the Russian version of banality, with a characteristic national flavoring of metaphysics and high morality, and a peculiar conjunction of the sexual and the spiritual.
 This one word encompasses triviality, vulgarity, sexual promiscuity, and a lack of spirituality.
 The war against poshlost' was a cultural obsession of the Russian and Soviet intelligentsia from the 1860s to 1960s.

+It has also been defined as "petty evil or self-satisfied vulgarity".

 In his novels, Turgenev "tried to develop a heroic figure who could, with the verve and abandon of a Don Quixote, grapple with the problems of Russian society, who could once and for all overcome 'poshlost', the complacent mediocrity and moral degeneration of his environment".
-Dostoyevsky applied the word to the Devil; Solzhenitsyn, to Western-influenced young people.
+Dostoevsky applied the word to the Devil; Solzhenitsyn, to Western-influenced young people.

 D. S. Mirsky was an early user of the word in English in writing about Gogol; he defined it as "'self-satisfied inferiority,' moral and spiritual".